Privacy notice for Alumni and supporters

 Data Protection Officer and contact details

-If you have any questions about what we do with your personal information or your rights under privacy laws, you can contact us in the following ways:
+If you have any questions about what we do with your personal information or your rights under privacy laws, you contact us in the following ways:

 Data Protection Officer,